Afek-Sakaju/countdown-react/README.md

-# Circular-Countdown-React
+# Countdown-React

-### This NPM package provides a reusable countdown timer component for ReactJS applications.
-It allows developers to easily implement a countdown feature with customizable options such as size, color, and duration.
-The component is built using ReactJS, CSS, Styled-Components and ESLINT to ensure optimal design and functionality. <br />
+### This NPM package offers a reusable countdown timer component tailored for ReactJS applications, enabling developers to effortlessly integrate a countdown feature with customizable options.
+The component is developed using ReactJS, CSS, Styled-Components, and ESLint, ensuring a seamless blend of design and functionality. <br />

 <img src="./readme-resources/stopwatch.png" width=150px height=150px align="right">